 - Peel the cooled eggs carefully, starting from the wider end, then slice each egg lengthwise.
 Remove yolks and place them in a mixing bowl.

-- Mash yolks with 3 tbsp Greek yogurt, 1 tsp Dijon mustard, 1 ½ tsp apple cider vinegar, 2 tsp relish, ¼ tsp salt, and black pepper until smooth and creamy.
+- Mash yolks with 3 tablespoons Greek yogurt, 1 teaspoon Dijon mustard, 1 ½ teaspoons apple cider vinegar, 2 teaspoons relish, ¼ teaspoon salt, and pepper until smooth and creamy.
+Adjust seasoning if needed.

 - Sprinkle paprika on top and add chopped chives if desired.
-Serve chilled for best flavor and texture.
+Serve chilled.

 Notes